be fully aware or cognizant of

 poised in his hand as though he were a giant version of the automaton.

-extend or spread outward from a center or focus or inward towards a center
+extend or spread outward from a center or focus

 The old man had broken off the armoire doors to get to his old drawings, and now they completely covered the floor,